gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 done
 ```

-By ending the command in the loop with an & character, we run each command in the background and by that in parallel.
+By ending the command in the loop with an & character, we run each command in the background and in parallel.

 If you check the consumer, you can see that they are not in the same order as sent, because of the different partitions, and the messages being published in multiple partitions.
-We can force order, by using a key when publishing the messages and always using the same value for the key.
+We can force order by using a key when publishing the messages and always using the same value for the key.

 ### Working with Keyed Messages

 A message produced to Kafka always consists of a key and a value, the value being necessary and representing the message/event payload.
 If a key is not specified, such as we did so far, then it is passed as a null value and Kafka distributes such messages in a round-robin fashion over the different partitions.

 We can check that by just listing the messages we have created so far specifying the properties `print.key` and `key.separator` together with the `--from-beginning` in the console consumer.